 What matters most is how you choose to define yourself.

 If you couldn’t care less about what brings in the beans, then you could be better off compartmentalising your employment and your vocation, and working away until the latter can become the former.

 I’d probably have been much better off studying accountancy or some other line of work stereotypically opposed to art.
 What do I do?
 I work as an art technician.
 Art technician sounds great, doesn’t it?
 Well, it could be the best support gig ever for an artist!

 We get less pay than our colleagues, but often it’s getting less respect that causes the real problem.
 This isn’t always easy to brush off, but having an independent definition of yourself helps you to ignore other people and their attitudes, and carry on with whatever you choose to do to support yourself whilst pursuing other goals.

 Should you go into teaching?

-It’s a well-respected profession, which means that if you do tend to care what other people think about your job title, you’ll probably get enough gratification from saying, “I’m a music/art/performance studies teacher” to make it worthwhile despite the stress that can often come with the job.
+It’s a well-respected profession, which means that if you do tend to care what other people think about your job title, you’ll probably get enough gratification from saying, “I’m a music/art/performance studies teacher”, etc, to make it worthwhile despite the stress that can often come with the job.

 If you imagine teaching to be anything like wafting into a classroom and delivering an inspired monologue to a small crowd of adoring fans, you’ll be in for a prickly surprise.

 Of course, it is possible to work full-time in teaching and maintain a creative practice, but it’s definitely not easy, and I state this having worked alongside art educators for several years.

 I’ve often been tempted by the idea of teaching, mostly for my ego, as I could earn much more as a teacher than as a technician.
 Yet I know that it would take up much more of my time and energy, even working the same part-time hours that I do right now, and would leave less time and energy for my art, my writing, my volunteer work and this blog – things that I enjoy.

-Full time/Part time
+Full time/Part time?

 The same thing goes for other art industry-related professions, not just teaching; I’m often swayed by gallery management, curation or project management, but the fact remains that more pay and prestige are usually exchanged for either more responsibility or more time on the job.

 I’d make a lot more money if I worked full time, of course, but there are only so many hours in a day, and only so much steam in me… I’d soon run out of steam trying to do all of my jobs on top of a full time job.
 Hey, I run out of steam as it is!

-If you’re not doing that, it’s not a support job, it’s just a job!
+If you’re not doing that, the 9-5 gig isn’t a support job, it’s just a job!
 If this is the path you’ve chosen to go down, accept that you have two jobs and you’ll need to actually work at both.

 I’m sure some may disagree with me, but I’m of the opinion that working a full-time support job is too much.
 I do have a family to look after as well, so in my circumstances it would be impossible for me to cope – something would have to give, and of course it would be my art practice in that situation.